GaloisInc/CASE-AADL-Tutorial/aadl_book/data_descriptions/README.md

 =================================

-Data in AADL is represented using the `data` component category, along with properties from the standard `Data_Model` library (also refered to as the Data Annex, or DAnnex).
+Data in AADL is represented using the `data` component category, along with properties from the standard `Data_Model` library (also referred to as the Data Annex, or DAnnex).
 Together, these allow you to represent scalar types, arrays, records / structures, unions, and enumerations.